 Of course we should always follow the instructions and re-apply our sunscreens regularly and especially after we have been swimming or towelling dry, even water-resistant products.

-Dr Emma Meredith, Director-General of CTPA, explains how extended wear sunscreens are intended to be used.
+Dr Emma Meredith, Director-General of CTPA, explains how durable sunscreens are intended to be used.

 There are various ways in which these products are designed: